 Find out more about storing dried herbs here.

-Pin the herb identification chart.
+Pin the herb identification chart

-Herb Identification Chart Printable
+Herb Identifier Chart Printable

 This handy herb identification chart will take the guess work out of identifying herbs.
 Print it out and keep it in your gardening journal for easy access.